Ria424/developers-animatesdk-docs/Element_object/Element13.md

 #### Description

-Property; an integer or float value between -180 and 180 that specifies the object’s clockwise rotation, in degrees.
+Property; `integer`; an integer or float value between -180 and 180 that specifies the object’s clockwise rotation, in degrees.

 #### Example